avan3/obsidian/Resume notes/REST API Interview Questions.md

 	- Representational State Transfer: most commonly used architectural style for building web services and APIs
 	- Resources are identified by URIs (Uniform Resource Identifiers), and operations are performed on those resources using standard HTTP methods
 	- State of a resource is represented in JSON or XML which is transferred between the client and server in HTTP request and response bodies
+- **Features of RESTful Web Services**
+	- Based on the client-server model
+	- Uses HTTP Protocol
+	- Medium of communication between client and server is called "Messaging"
+	- Resources are accessible tot he server by means of URIs
+	- Follows the statelessness concept
+	- Can use caching to minimize server calls for the same type of repeated resources
 - **What is HTTP**
 	- Hypertext Transfer Protocol
 	- Is the dominant protocol for transmitting data between clients and servers on the internet
 	- Operates on a stateless request-response model, in which the client sends a request to the server and the server responds accordingly - without any knowledge of client's previous requests
 - **What is SOAP**
-	- An XML-based messaging protocl that is used to transfer data between distributed applications and systems
+	- An XML-based messaging protocol that is used to transfer data between distributed applications and systems
 	- Follows a very strict structure
+- **What is URI**
+	- Uniform resource identifier
+	- Full form of URI which is used for identifying each resource of the REST architecture
+	- Format: `<protocol>://<service-name>/<ResourceType>/<ResourceID>`
 - **What are HTTP headers?
 And which ones are most commonly used?**
 	- Metadata that is included in an API request or response
 	- Examples: